 Editor’s Note: This article is one of a special series of 14 commissioned essays MIT Sloan Management Review is publishing to celebrate the launch of our new Frontiers initiative.
 Each essay gives the author’s response to this question:

 “Within the next five years, how will technology change the practice of management in a way we have not yet witnessed?”

 Are we designing algorithms, or are algorithms designing us?
-How sure are you sure that you are directing your own behavior?
+How sure are you that you are directing your own behavior?
 Or are your actions a product of a context that has been carefully shaped by data, analysis, and code?

 Increasingly, our physical world is also being influenced by data.
 Consider self-driving cars or virtual assistants like Siri and Amazon’s Echo.
-And, there are even children’s toys like Hello Barbie that listen, record, and analyze your child’s speech and then customize the interaction to fit your child.